oravus/vpr-workshop/index.md

 #### Format

 We invite you to submit high-quality research either as a 2-page extended abstract or a 4-page short paper.
 Page counts exclude references (i.e., 2 + n and 4 + n).
 You are encouraged to use IROS's suggested Latex [format](http://ras.papercept.net/conferences/support/tex.php) and upload a PDF (see below).
 The review process will be single blind, that is, the authors' names are not required to be anonymized, aligned with IROS paper submissions.
+We encourae submissions of work-in-progress and work that is not yet published.

 Accepted papers will be presented as posters, with a selected few in the spotlight lightning session.